visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ### AI Response Generation

 - AI generates ideal personalized responses
-- Use custom Custom Prompts to set the tone, style of responses under Settings > Reply Prompt
+- Use custom Custom Prompts to set the tone, style of responses.
+Hover on any Post.
+'Comment' Button will appear. click on it.
+See at the bottom 'PROMPTS' > then Click on 'Reply Prompts'.
+Make sure you follow the instructions mentioned there.
 - Manual approval required before publishing comments.

 ### ChatGPT AI Leads Filter

 - Every posts is read by ChatGPT which Categorizes leads by intent such as buying intent, information, complains, spam.
 - Custom filters can be setup for ChatGPT to read and categorize.
+You can here to add more filters and edit the prompts of current filter.
+You can click on 'AI Settings' middle right of the screen or click here for direct link chrome-extension://obofmdbkmindkbmdjkfdmehmddjfnhad/index.html?path=settings/ai-lead-filter.

 ## Notifications & Alerts